varigence/docs/bimlstudio/release-notes/bimlstudio-2018.2.md

 ## Source Control

-* Improved general performance of TFS commit, add, and delete operations.
+* Improved general performance of TFS commit and add operations.
 * Disabled the included/excluded lists when the file compare tool is being launched and during the commit process.
 * Fixed issue where occasionally the Operation Results banner would tell the user to click for more information when there was no more information to give.